-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is considerably larger (109 percent) than the Canon G1 X Mark III.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably larger (9 percent) than the Canon G1 X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the X-T20 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens build in, whereas the X-T20 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-T20 and their specifications in the Fujinon X Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Camera Body Specifications